apioo/psx/doc/design/routing.rst

 Routing is the process to delegate the HTTP request to the fitting controller.
 By default PSX uses a simple routing file wich contains all available routes.
-The routing file was inspired by the java play framework
+The routing file was inspired by the java play framework.

 Routing file
 ------------